 “Make quick, easy homemade pizza tonight!
-Homemade pizza sauce + homemade crust that comes together in a flash and taste amazing!”
+Homemade pizza sauce + homemade crust that comes together in a flash and tastes amazing!”

 What do I do when I find myself home alone on a Tuesday afternoon?
 I celebrate because that NEVER happens.
 Either we have company over ( I think everybody works from home now right?), the boys are running around asking me a million questions or my husband is somewhere banging on the walls working on one of his millions of house projects.